Baltasar Corrada del Río: Political career

 In the elections of 1988, Corrada made an unsuccessful bid to become Governor of Puerto Rico.
 He was defeated by incumbent Governor Rafael Hernández Colón.

 In January 1993, Pedro Rosselló became Governor and appointed Corrada as Puerto Rico's 15th Secretary of State.
 Later, in 1995, Rosselló appointed Corrada as Associate Justice of the Supreme Court of Puerto Rico.
 He took the oath of office on July 15, 1995, after unanimous confirmation in the Senate of Puerto Rico.
 During his tenure as Associate Justice, Corrada was among the moderate/conservative voices in the Court, usually adhering to strict interpretations of the Constitution while practicing a firm type of judicial restraint.

 The Constitution of Puerto Rico mandates an obligatory retirement for the Justices of the Supreme Court at age 70.
 Corrada arrived at this age in April, 2005, and was forced to retire.
 Prior to his retirement, Corrada publicly asked for an amendment to the Constitution that would repeal the obligatory retirement age for the justices, arguing that by obligating people to retire the constitution is discriminating by reason of age.
 At the time of its enactment in 1952, the average life expectancy in Puerto Rico was 61 years, 9 less than the mandatory retirement age.
 In 2013, the mandatory retirement age was 9 years less than the average life expectancy of 79.

 The Court seat left vacant by Corrada remained vacant until 2009.
 Governor Aníbal Acevedo Vilá did not nominate anyone for the position after then-Senate President Kenneth McClintock made it clear in his inaugural speech as Senate president in 2005 that only a well-qualified statehooder would muster the votes for Senate confirmation to Court seats previously held by statehooders in order to assure "balance" on the bench.
 He was eventually succeeded in 2009 by Rafael Martinez-Torres, appointed by a Corrada protege, governor Luis Fortuño.

-Corrada last served as "of counsel" to Puerto Rico's largest law firm, McConnell Valdés, of which he had been a partner prior to holding elective office. upon his retirement from the Puerto Rico Supreme Court, he announced that he would abstain from political activity for one year, and on March 14, 2006, announced that within a month would begin attending New Progressive Party of Puerto Rico meetings, as former party president, to provide discrete advice.
+Upon his retirement from the Puerto Rico Supreme Court, he announced that he would abstain from political activity for one year, and, on 14 March 2006, he announced that within a month would begin attending New Progressive Party of Puerto Rico meetings, as former party president, to provide discrete advice.
 He also publicly disagreed with then-party president Pedro Rossello by objecting to the expulsion of then-Senate President Kenneth McClintock and then-Vice President Orlando Parga from the party for refusing to turn over the Senate presidency to Rossello.
 The expulsion was later revoked by the Supreme Court.